The Charlottesville 29

 Lampo

-Outstanding Neapolitan pizza, panuozzi, well-sourced Italian, and a stellar bar
+Outstanding Neapolitan pizza, panuozzi, and well-sourced Italian

 Milan